the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/Database Arch. and the Web.md

 The SOA consists of <u>loosely coupled and autonomous *web services* that can be combined to provide flexible composite business processes and applications</u>.
 - The provision of **the web service is independent of the application using the service**.
 Service providers can develop specialized services and offer these to a range of service users from different organizations.

-- What makes Web services designed for SOA different from other Web services is that they typically follow a number of distinct conventions.
+What makes Web services designed for SOA different from other Web services is that they typically follow a number of distinct conventions. \
+<u>Here are a set of common SOA principles for its Web services design:</u>
+- Loose coupling
+- Reusability
+- Contract
+- Abstraction
+- Composability
+- Autonomy
+- Stateless
+- Discoverability

+# Distributed DBMSs